Juilliard School: Campus

-The Juilliard School occupies a single main building, the Irene Diamond Building, in the Lincoln Center for Performing Arts, along Broadway and W 65th Street.
+The Juilliard School occupies a single main building, the Irene Diamond Building, in the Lincoln Center for the Performing Arts, along Broadway and W 65th Street.
 The Juilliard building contains several large studio rooms and performance venues, such as the Glorya Kaufman Dance Studio, Stephanie P. McClelland Drama Theater, Harold and Mimi Steinberg Drama Studio, the Judith Harris and Tony Woolfson Orchestral Studio, and Edwin and Nancy Marks Jazz Rehearsal Room.
 Recital halls include the Peter Jay Sharp Theater, Paul Recital Hall, and the Morse Recital Hall.
-The building also houses the Alice Tully Hall, where the Chamber Music Society of the Lincoln Center performs.
+The building also houses the Alice Tully Hall, where the Chamber Music Society of Lincoln Center performs.

-Adjacent to the Juilliard building is the Samuel B. & David Rose Building, which is the home of the school's Meredith Willson Residence Hall, named after the composer, conductor and Juilliard alumni Meredith Willson.
-The hall consists of student dormitories, faculty suits, and studios for visiting artists.
+Adjacent to the Juilliard building is the Samuel B. & David Rose Building, which is the home of the school's Meredith Willson Residence Hall, named after the composer, conductor and Juilliard alumnus Meredith Willson.
+The building consists of student dormitories, faculty suites, and studios for visiting artists. and is also home to the School of American Ballet.

-Organization and Administration
+Organization and administration

-Juilliard’s leadership and administration consist of a Board of Trustees, Executive officers, and senior administrators.
-The Board of Trustees includes approximately thirty members, with a chair and two vice-chairs, and is responsible for appointing Juilliard’s president and managing the school’s business affairs.
+Juilliard's leadership and administration consist of a board of trustees, executive officers, and senior administrators.
+The board of trustees includes approximately thirty members, with a chair and two vice-chairs, and is responsible for appointing Juilliard's president and managing the school's business affairs.
 Executive offices include the offices of the president and provost.
 Four administrators serve each as dean and director of the dance, music, drama, and preparatory divisions.
-There is an additional director for the Jazz program.
+There is an additional director for the jazz program.
 Other academic subdivisions include the Ellen and James S. Marcus Institute for Vocal Arts and Lila Acheson Wallace Library.
-The vice president holds the position of Chief Advancement Officer and manages the development of the school.
-Other administrative areas include the Chief Operating Officer and Corporate Secretary, the Public Affairs Office, and Enrollment Management and Student Development.
+The vice president holds the position of chief advancement officer and manages the development of the school.
+Other administrative areas include the chief operating officer and corporate secretary, the public affairs office, and enrollment management and student development.

 The Juilliard School has ties with higher education institutions such as Barnard College, Columbia University, and Fordham University and has associations with Nord Anglia Education for primary and secondary education since 2015.
 The school is accredited by the Middle States Commission on Higher Education (MSCHE), with its last reaffirmation in 2020.